 Medical devices are controlled and regulated by the Food, Drug, and Cosmetic Act (Code of Federal Regulations 21, 2010), which demands registration of any medical devices, which meets the definition of a medical device before starting selling it.
-It states that manufacturers are responsible for ensuring that e.g.: products are safe and labeled according to FDA’s labeling regulations, before any selling permission is given.
+It states that manufacturers are responsible for ensuring that e.g.: products are safe and labelled according to FDA’s labelling regulations before any selling permission is given.

 MDR: Electronic Submission Requirements – Correcting Amendments

 Currently, the IMDRF (International Medical Device Regulator Forum), the FDA and the European Commission are focusing on an internationally harmonised and constant method to ensure patient safety and best patient care.
 They try to achieve it by planning a consistent and steady statute for Unique Device Identification (UDI – system identify and marking medical devices along pharmaceutical distribution channel) with the support of global standards.